Sight vs. Vision:

 Early Intervention Matters

-- You may have already heard or experienced, it is much easier to change a habit or learn a new skill or language when you are younger versus older.
-In fact the younger the easier and the older the harder.
-This is the exact reason why behavioural optometrists prefer to see the children for school readiness assessments to ensure that the child is ready for what they have been signed up for in regards to their vision.
+- You may have already heard or experienced, that it is much easier to change a habit or learn a new skill or language when you are younger versus older.
+The younger the easier and the older the harder.
+This is the exact reason why behavioural optometrists prefer to see the children for school readiness assessments to ensure that the children are ready to use their vision efficiently to learn.

 - Just as a soldier wouldn’t go to war unarmed, we shouldn’t send our children to school without proper vision.
-And just as it’s ineffective to equip a soldier with a knife in modern drone warfare, relying solely on an eyesight test without assessing vision skills is insufficient for a child’s readiness for school.
+Similarly, sending a child with a pencil who doesn't know how to use it, is the same as relying solely on an eyesight test without assessing the functional visual skills that might be insufficient for learning in school.

 If in doubt, Pratap will check it out!

 - If you have already had an eye test and don't feel like you understand the outcome or feel unsure, try and seek a second opinion.
-Ideally, one that is from an independent and Behavioural optometrist who can give you 100% honest and comprehensive assessment that is not biased by any pressure of meeting sales targets or KPI figures.
+Ideally, one that is from an Independent Behavioural optometrist who can give you an honest and comprehensive assessment that is not biased by any pressures of meeting sales targets or KPI figures.
 Pratap our friendly optometrist welcomes new patients even it is just for a second opinion.
-No obligations or pressure to purchase your glasses.
+No obligations or pressure to purchase glasses!